Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ### Special forms

-Convex Lisp includes a number of special forms, that implement behaviour that can't be achieved using regular functions from the core library.
+Convex Lisp includes several special forms, that implement behaviour that can't be achieved using regular functions from the core library.

 #### Conditionals

-General purpose languages need some way of controlling conditional execution of code, and Convex Lisp is no exception.
+General-purpose languages need some way of controlling the conditional execution of code, and Convex Lisp is no exception.

-Convex Lisp provides an `if` macro that evaluates a conditional expression, and then executes one of two other expressions depending on whether the value of the first is true of false.
+Convex Lisp provides an `if` macro that evaluates a conditional expression and then executes one of two other expressions depending on whether the value of the first is true or false.

 ```clojure
 ;; A simple if expression that always takes the 'true' branch